Cross of Polish Soldiers from America: Description

 The order is made from bronze.
 It consists of the Arrow Cross with the dimensions of 55 x 55 mm, placed on the ring stylized to look like rays of the sun.
 In the centre of the cross was placed an eagle with raised wings, and with a crown on its head, which referred to the coat of arms of Poland.
 To the right and left to the eagle, next to its wings, were holes through which, was put a white and red ribbon, which referred to the flag of Poland.
 On the top of the cross is placed a text of capital letters, that read "SWOIM ŻOŁNIERZOM Z", while on the bottom, "OSWOBODZONA POLSKA".
 On the right arm of the cross was "AME", and on the left, "RYKI".
-When read from top to bottom, and from left to right, the text reads "Swoim żołnierzom z Ameryki – oswobodzona Polska", which in translation from Polish, means "To its soldiers from the America, the liberated Poland".
-On the ring behind the cross, between each arms is written, clockwise, "SZAMPANIA", "LWÓW", "WOŁYŃ", and "POMORZE", which translates to "Champagne", "Lviv", "Volhynia", and "Pomerania", the regions were soldiers awarded with that order fought.
+When read from top to bottom, and from left to right, the text reads "Swoim żołnierzom z Ameryki – oswobodzona Polska", which in translation from Polish, means "To its soldiers from America, the liberated Poland".
+On the ring behind the cross, between each arms is written, clockwise, "SZAMPANIA", "LWÓW", "WOŁYŃ", and "POMORZE", which translates to "Champagne", "Lviv", "Volhynia", and "Pomerania", the regions where soldiers awarded with that order fought.
 The reverse of the order was blank.

 The 1930, was introduced a version of the order with smaller cross that had dimensions of 55 x 55 mm, that was covered in the white vitreous enamel.

 The order was worn after the Cross on Silesian Ribbon of Valor and Merit, and before the Lifesaving Medal.